Cross connection control

 Back-siphonage is the reversal of normal flow in a system caused by negative pressure (vacuum or partial vacuum) in the supply piping.

-Back-siphonge can be created when there is stoppage of the water supply due to nearby fire-fighting, repairs or breaks in city mains, etc. The effect is similar to the sipping of an ice cream soda by inhaling through a straw, which induces a flow in the opposite direction.
+Back-siphonge can be created when water stops being supplied due to nearby fire-fighting, repairs or breaks in city mains, etc.; the effect is like sipping an ice cream soda by inhaling through a straw, which induces a flow in the opposite direction.

 Backpressure is the reversal of normal flow in a system due to an increase in the downstream pressure above that of the supply pressure.